JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 TOMER Meridian:

-says "one way" is soroban 0x/uniswap v4 protocols (for more granuality)

 personal analysis of 0x[^capture] question of v4 just being due to the limits of slower chains without OBs